BottleCapTechnology/yetto-actions/README.md

 # Yetto Actions (for GitHub Actions)

-We've created our own [GitHub Actions](https://github.com/features/actions) to help you get the most out of your Yetto installation.
+To help you get the most out of your [Yetto](https://yettoapp.com) installation, we've created our own [GitHub Actions](https://github.com/features/actions)!

 For detailed help, [check out our documentation](https://docs.yettoapp.com/incorporating-our-github-actions/).